zabbix-community/helm-zabbix/CONTRIBUTING.md

 make lint
 ```

-* Analyse the changes of the PRs merged and set a new release using the follow aproach:
+* Analyse the changes of the PRs merged and set a new release using the follow approach:

 A **major** version" should be the "dot-release".
 Example: *6.0.2* -> *6.1.0* is be a **major release update**.
 Users have to check whether they have to modify their values.yaml, and we need to write a short explanation of what has changed in the ``chart/zabbix/README.md.gotmpl``.